The FIAU issues a Guidance Note in view of COVID-19

-A. an outline of some examples of the criminal impact of COVID-19, i.e. a non-exhaustive list of different types of illicit behaviour and new criminal activities and trends that are being noted across Europe;
+A. an outline of some examples of the criminal impact of COVID-19, i.e. a non-exhaustive list of different types of illicit behavior and new criminal activities and trends that are being noted across Europe;

 B. guidance on how subject persons may mitigate money laundering and terrorist financing risks; and

-C. a reminder to subject persons that the FIAU Implementing Procedures Part I provide for remote onboarding procedures, which, they suggest, can easily be resorted to in the current circumstances.
+C. a reminder to subject persons that the FIAU Implementing Procedures Part I provide for remote on-boarding procedures, which, they suggest, can easily be resorted to in the current circumstances.

 Below is a brief overview of each of these three parts respectively:

-A. Due to the suspension of global economic growth brought about immediately with the advent of COVID-19, it has been noted that there is an increase in specific types of illicit behaviour.
+A. Due to the suspension of global economic growth brought about immediately with the advent of COVID-19, it has been noted that there is an increase in specific types of illicit behavior.
 The changing circumstances brought about by COVID-19 and the looming economic crisis, creating long-term effects, it is thought that it will continue to encourage criminal activity.
 Across Europe, the following new criminal activities and trends are continuously emerging: